Where to configure filters?

 Sort and hierarchize your rules

 Groupings allow you to nest or regroup rules that belong together.
 You can recognize rule groups through their indentation from the headblock.
-Your filter can go 4 levels deep (3 nested subgroups).
+Your filter can go up to 4 levels deep (3 nested subgroups).

 Rules and groups can be reordered by dragging & dropping the handle on the left, and can be deleted from the trash icon on the right.